 Rachel Matthews is the Programme Co-ordinator.
 She is based at her home in Carmarthenshire, but works closely with colleagues in Woodbrooke and Britain Yearly Meeting.
 Her role is to manage the team, and to develop and promote the programme, within and beyond the localities.

-The Steering Group met for the first time in March 2016.
-The members are drawn from across Britain Yearly Meeting.
+There is also a Steering Group whose members are drawn from across Britain Yearly Meeting.
 The group bring together both experience and enthusiasm to support and guide this programme and have described themselves as “providing guidance, acting as a keel to keep the ship stable and on course”.

 The programme is a joint initiative between Woodbrooke Quaker Study Centre and Britain Yearly Meeting.